-Fossil Group: Some Signs Of Life (NASDAQ:FOSL)

-Sale trends remain under pressure, yet cost-cutting is impressive as net cash balances have risen substantially.

-Operating assets trade at most valuations given the sales base and current earnings, yet Fossil has quite some to prove.
+Summary

-Fossil Group (FOSL) has shown real signs of life as of recent, certainly in recent weeks in tandem with the entire sector of beaten down names related to apparel and fashion.
+Fossil Group (NASDAQ:FOSL) has shown real signs of life as of recent, certainly in recent weeks in tandem with the entire sector of beaten down names related to apparel and fashion.

 In the early 2010s, this was a stock trading far above $100 per share; in fact, shares traded at these levels as recent as 2014.
 A combination of dismal operating trends, incurred debt from share buybacks at too elevated levels, and a string of disappointment caused big pressure on the shares.
 This was reinforced by fears of investors that e-watches and smartwatches would wipe out the business.